coredns/coredns/plugin/numsockets/README.md

    Examples:
    - If CoreDNS consumes 4 CPUs and 8 CPUs are available, set `numsockets` to 2.
    - If CoreDNS consumes 8 CPUs and 64 CPUs are available, set `numsockets` to 8.

-**Important:**
-- Tests have shown that increasing `numsockets` above 8 does not improve performance.
-Therefore, it is advised to use values greater than 8 only if performance tests justify such an increase.
-- Reaching a CPU limit means that increasing `numsockets` will not be useful.
-With the same CPU limit, increasing `numsockets` can decrease QPS.
-Use the plugin and set more `numsockets` only if absolutely necessary.

 ## Limitations